 The Certified in Risk and Information Systems Control certificate shows that the certificate holder has expertise in identifying and managing enterprise IT risk and implementing and maintaining information systems controls.

-The certification focuses on risk identifcation, risk assessment, risk response and risk reporting.
+The certification focuses on risk identification, risk assessment, risk response, and risk reporting.

 Certified in Risk & Information Systems Control (CRISC) Course Outline

 - Collect and review information, including existing documentation, regarding the organization’s internal and external business and IT environments to identify potential or realized impacts of IT risk to the organization’s business objectives and operations.